add2cal/add-to-calendar-button/README.md

 ### `addToCalendar` example with React

 If you can't or don't want to use `atcb_init`, you can use the `addToCalendar` import with your own buttons or other elements/components.
-If you omit the second argument, the dropdown list will display as a modal in the middle of the viewport.
+If you omit the second argument, the dropdown list will display as a modal in the middle of the viewport - in this case, add the "atcb_customTrigger" class to the submitting element for better keyboard support.

 This may work better with React and other frontend frameworks.

 ```js
 import React from 'react'